 FSBO sellers lack professional errors and omissions insurance, creating 100% personal liability exposure

-FSBO Sellers Face Same Strict California Disclosure Laws as Agent Sales
+FSBO Sellers Face Same Strict Arizona Disclosure Laws as Agent Sales

 Courts consistently hold that disclosure duties are “non-delegable,” meaning sellers cannot transfer liability to others regardless of contractual arrangements.
 Even when hiring attorneys, escrow officers, or limited-service brokers, the seller remains personally liable for disclosure accuracy and completeness.
 This creates heightened exposure for FSBO sellers who lack the professional oversight and safety net that traditional representation provides.